appscode/blog/content/post/kubedb-redis-cluster-webiner-2022.06.22/index.md

 To speak with us, please leave a message on [our website](https://appscode.com/contact/).

+To join public discussions with the KubeDB community, join us in the [Kubernetes Slack team](https://kubernetes.slack.com/messages/C8149MREV/) channel `#kubedb`.
+To sign up, use our [Slack inviter](http://slack.kubernetes.io/).

-To receive product announcements, follow us on [Twitter](https://twitter.com/KubeVault).
+To receive product announcements, follow us on [Twitter](https://twitter.com/KubeDB).

-If you have found a bug with KubeVault or want to request new features, please [file an issue](https://github.com/kubevault/project/issues/new).
+If you have found a bug with KubeDB or want to request for new features, please [file an issue](https://github.com/kubedb/project/issues/new).